geeknoid/Undertaker/README.md

 * Any static method called Main in any assembly is considered a root.

-* You can provide a list of assemblies as root assembly.
+* You can provide a list of assemblies as root assemblies.
 Any public symbol exposed by these assemblies are considered roots.
 Any assemblies in the set which are considered part of a public API should normally be flagged as root assemblies.